celery/ceps/draft/celery-5-high-level-architecture.rst

 * Deployed to a cloud provider's computing resources.
 * Distributed, sometimes between datacenters.
-* Failure reselient and Fault Tolerant.
+* Failure resilient and Fault Tolerant.
 * Observable.
 * Built with scalibility in mind.
 * Cloud Native - The application's lifecycle is managed using Kubernetes, Swarm or any other scheudler.

-In addition, Celery lacks proper support for large scale deployments and some very useful messaging architectual patterns.
+In addition, Celery lacks proper support for large scale deployments and some very useful messaging architectural patterns.

 Celery 5 is the next major version of Celery and so we are able to break backwards compatibility, even in major ways.